The Best Way to Make Homemade Cinnamon Rolls

 2. Sprinkle On Spices

 Brush a 9-by-13-inch glass baking dish with butter.
 In a bowl, stir together 2/3 cup packed light-brown sugar, 2 teaspoons cinnamon, and a large pinch of salt.
 Punch down dough; transfer to lightly floured work surface.
 Roll out to a 14-by-18-inch rectangle.
 Spread evenly with 6 tablespoons room-temperature butter, leaving a 1/2-inch border on far long edge; top with brown-sugar mixture.
-Starting at long edge closest to you, roll dough away from you into a tight jelly-roll shape.
+Starting at the long edge closest to you, roll dough away from you into a tight jelly-roll shape.
 Transfer, seam-side down, to a parchment-lined baking sheet and refrigerate until firm, about 30 minutes.

 3. Slice and Let Set